Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Nami Special Course

-Although not the most expensive course on the menu, I will say that the it is important to review the cheapest course on the menu to gauge the value of the restaurant as a whole, as the main difference between the courses is that you get more food, all the ingredients and quality will be the same and most patrons would choose these more affordable courses.
+Although not the most expensive course on the menu, I will say that the it is important to review the cheapest course on the menu to gauge the value and quality of the Mizu by Sankyodai as a whole, as the main difference between the courses is that you get more food, all the ingredients and quality will be the same and most patrons would choose these more affordable courses.

 Course 1: Refreshing Baby Squid with Sea Grapes and Sour Dressing